stephenpcook/intermediate-version-control/_episodes/09_lesson8_rewriting_history.md

 #### Aside: The Stash

-A useful command to quick store any unsaved changes is
+A useful command to quickly store any unsaved changes is

 ``` sh
 git stash